 One of the main complaints of the modern smartphone is that their battery life seems to have just decreased over time.
 Yet that is not entirely true – these days phones have so many antennas and sensors, that the phone is almost constantly draining power from an ever increasing battery size.
 Manufacturers have had a tough time – on the one hand phones are becoming ever slimmer and lighter, with more power draining features, yet the battery life has to improve as well with every generation.
-So battery technology has definitely improved, our demands are just greater than ever.
+So battery technology has definitely improved, but our demands are just greater than ever.

-If you use your iPhone (regardless which model) intensively, you are looking at around a day long battery life, but it can quickly run out within a workday if you are particularly busy with your phone.
+If you use your iPhone intensively, you are looking at around a day long battery life, but it can quickly run out within a workday if you are particularly busy with your phone.
 But there are a few things you can do to make the battery last that little bit longer.

 1) Wifi reception:

 If you are not using Wifi at home or work, switch it off.
 But, if you are using Wifi a lot, you will save battery power if the phone does not have to constantly check for new networks.